 She used the wrapping floral shops use to keep it all together.
 I remember mom using the stem of a leaf but for long-lasting durable leaves, you may want to use another material to wrap the base with.
 If it’s going to be in a vase, any tape would do as long as it was covered.
 I even made some and just used regular scotch tape.
 See this post for ways to preserve dried leaves.

-There is a tutorial below.
+There is a picture tutorial below or check out our video here.
 If you can’t find leaves where you are this Fall, check out these DIY tissue paper flowers!

 DIY Fall Leaf Roses Supplies